Does drinking alcohol affect healing after surgery?

 - having trouble sleeping (insomnia)

 It can be hard changing our habits, but most people feel better within a week of stopping drinking.
-Let your friends and loved ones know that you’re trying to cut down and how important it is for your health, so that they can support you.
-Keep it up and it will really help in getting you in the best possible health before your surgery.
+Let friends and loved ones know that you’re trying to cut down and how important it is for your health, so they can support you.
+Keep it up and it will really help you get in the best possible health before your surgery.